ChronicDiseaseEpi/comorbidity_correlation_public/README.md

 - 11  models ran (11 index conditions, 1 per index condition) on an external virtual machine (vm)
 - 5 models ran in SAIL ( 5 index conditions)

-The 11 models ran on the vm are the model scripts 02-12 and 15-25, the models ran on SAIL have not been provided.
-We used exactly the same code, we have however provided code to simulate the MCMC draws from the models that were ran on SAIL see scripts 33 and 34.
+The 11 models ran on the vm are the model scripts 02-12 and 15-25.
+The models ran on SAIL have not been provided.
+We have however provided code to simulate the MCMC draws from the models that were ran on SAIL see scripts 33 and 34.